-The Trust will work to encompass careers education and guidance into subjects across the curriculum.
-All teachers will be asked to support the career development of young people in their role and through their subject teaching.

-The Trust will ensure that every CYP is exposed to the world of work by the age of 14.

-CYP are expected to study the core academic subjects at GCSE, including English, maths, and science.

-The Trust will engage with local employers, businesses and professional networks, inviting visiting speakers with whom CYP can relate to.

-Every year, from the age of 11, CYP will participate in at least two meaningful encounters with an employer; at least one of these encounters will be with a STEM employer or workplace.
-These encounters will include:

-- Careers events such as careers talks, careers carousels and careers fairs. - Transitions skills workshops such as CV workshops and mock interviews. - Mentoring and e-mentoring. - Employer delivered employability workshops. - Business games and enterprise competitions. - Careers provision and education.
+- 9.1 The Trust will work to encompass careers education and guidance into subjects across the curriculum.
+All teachers will be asked to support the career development of young people in their role and through their subject teaching. - 9.2 The Trust will ensure that every CYP is exposed to the world of work by the age of 14. - 9.3 CYP are expected to study the core academic subjects at GCSE, including English, maths, and science. - 9.4 The Trust will engage with local employers, businesses and professional networks, inviting visiting speakers with whom CYP can relate to. - 9.5 Every year, from the age of 11, CYP will participate in at least two meaningful encounters with an employer; at least one of these encounters will be with a STEM employer or workplace.
+These encounters will include: - Careers events such as careers talks, careers carousels and careers fairs. - Transitions skills workshops such as CV workshops and mock interviews. - Mentoring and e-mentoring.

-The life skills curriculum also supports CYP with careers education and guidance to help our CYP make informed decisions about their future career pathway and options choices.

-For an overview of the careers programme for CYP from Years 7-11 please refer to Appendix 2.
+- Employer delivered employability workshops. - Business games and enterprise competitions. - Careers provision and education. - 9.6 The life skills curriculum also supports CYP with careers education and guidance to help our CYP make informed decisions about their future career pathway and options choices. - 9.7 For an overview of the careers programme for CYP from Years 7-11 please refer to Appendix 2.

-10. Work experience
+10 Work experience

-We believe that every student should have first-hand experiences of the workplace through work visits, work shadowing and / or work experience to help their exploration of career opportunities, and expand their networks.

-The Trust will ensure that all CYP have had at least one experience of a workplace by the age of 16.
+- 10.1 We believe that every student should have first-hand experiences of the workplace through work visits, work shadowing and/ or work experience to help their exploration of career opportunities, and expand their networks. - 10.2 The Trust will ensure that all CYP have had at least one experience of a workplace by the age of 16. - 10.3 All placements are fully risk assessed by EBL, in some circumstances where students are placed with family members or close family connection; these are exempt of the EBL process and require parental consent. - 10.4 During work experience all placements will be monitored.

-11. Further education (FE)
+11 Further education (FE)

-The Trust will provide CYP with a range of information and opportunities to learn about education, training and career paths throughout their school life, to prevent last minute decision-making.

-CYP will be encouraged to use information tools, such as websites and apps, which display information about opportunities Education and training providers will have access to all CYP in Years 7 to 11 for the purpose of informing them about approved technical education qualifications and apprenticeships.

-The Trust will ensure that there are opportunities for providers to visit the school and speak to CYP in Years 7 to 11 by maintaining connections with providers of further education and apprenticeships, and arranging regular visits, presentations and workshops.

-A range of opportunities for visits from providers offering other options, such as FE will also be provided.

-Provider Access Policy statements for each school will be published on each school website and will include:
+- 11.1 The Trust will provide CYP with a range of information and opportunities to learn about education, training and career paths throughout their school life, to prevent last minute decision-making. - 11.2 CYP will be encouraged to use information tools, such as websites and apps, which display information about opportunities Education and training providers will have access to all CYP in Years 7 to 11 for the purpose of informing them about approved technical education qualifications and apprenticeships. - 11.3 The Trust will ensure that there are opportunities for providers to visit the school and speak to CYP in Years 7 to 11 by maintaining connections with providers of further education and apprenticeships, and arranging regular visits, presentations and workshops. - 11.4 A range of opportunities for visits from providers offering other options, such as FE will also be provided. - 11.5 Provider Access Policy statements for each school will be published on each school website and will include: